UrbanGraph: Physics-Informed Spatio-Temporal Dynamic Heterogeneous Graphs for Urban Microclimate Prediction: Related Work

 \section{Related Work}

 \textbf{Classical Microclimate Prediction Methods}.
 Classical methods for urban microclimate prediction can be broadly categorized into two types.
 The first consists of physics-based simulation models, such as CFD and ENVI-met \citep{toparlar_review_2017,tsoka_analyzing_2018,liu_heat_2021,barros_moreira_de_carvalho_microclimate_2024}.
 These methods offer high physical fidelity but suffer from immense computational overhead, making them impractical for large-scale, long-term time-series prediction tasks.
 The second category comprises data-driven approaches, including traditional machine learning \citep{arulmozhi_machine_2021,alaoui_evaluation_2023} and grid-based deep learning models like CNNs \citep{kumar_micro-climate_2021,kastner_gan-based_2023,fujiwara_microclimate_2024}.
-While these methods are computationally efficient, the former struggle to capture complex spatial dependencies, and the latter are constrained by the Euclidean data assumption, making them unable to process the inherently non-structural geometry of urban environments.
-To address these limitations, GNNs provide a more suitable framework, as their message-passing mechanism can directly model complex spatial dependencies \citep{kipf_variational_2016,xu_how_2019,zhou_graph_2020}.
+While these methods are computationally efficient, the former struggle to capture complex spatial dependencies, and the latter are constrained by the Euclidean data assumption, making them unable to process the inherently non-structural geometry of urban environments.While generic GNNs~\citep{kipf_variational_2016,xu_how_2019,zhou_graph_2020} offer a framework for spatial dependencies, they lack the inductive bias to abstract continuous fields.
+UrbanGraph addresses this by explicitly bridging the gap between continuous field dynamics and discrete graph topology.